 How can Odgers Berndtson help?

-Odgers Berndtson can minimise disruption through the interim process, filling the short-term gaps with a candidate that is right for your organisation as well as hiring CIOs fit to deliver against strategic challenges.
-Alongside our thriving CIO executive search and interim practices, we have a robust and comprehensive approach to succession that can help you understand the readiness of the IT talent pipeline in your organisation; identify those with the potential to grow, and provide support with development planning and interventions to get them ready, given the current and future strategic goals.
+Odgers Berndtson can minimize disruption through the interim process, filling the short-term gaps with a candidate that is right for your organization as well as hiring CIOs fit to deliver against strategic challenges.
+Alongside our thriving CIO executive search and interim practices, we have a robust and comprehensive approach to succession that can help you understand the readiness of the IT talent pipeline in your organization; identify those with the potential to grow, and provide support with development planning and interventions to get them ready, given the current and future strategic goals.